susumutomita/wizarding-code-school/README.md

 ## Contributing

 Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to contribute to this project.
+We welcome contributions from all skill levels!

 ## License